How to Play

-Below are 5 random activity ideas for using the Analog Inspiration card deck with educators and students.
+Here are 7 activity ideas for using the Analog Inspiration card decks with educators and students.
 Of course, there are many more creative ways you might activate these cards, and you could certainly build an entire experience around one card!
-I offer a variety of workshops, talks, and intensives using the decks, so please contact me if you'd like me to facilitate a professional development opportunity at your institution.
+I offer a variety of workshops, talks, and intensives using the decks, so please contact me if you'd like to request a professional development opportunity at your institution.
 Be well and happy teaching!

 Classic Mode